Is Your Website Ready for Christmas?

 Depending on the nature of your business, seasonal SEO plays an important role in helping you rank for search variations.
 It is vital to ensure you are targeting the right keywords that will drive the most relevant traffic to your website.
 There are a number of keyword research tools you can use to help you identify the best terms to optimise your page for.

 Once you’ve chosen your target keywords, you need to implement these across the relevant pages on your site.
-Read our SEO checklist for hints and tips for optimising your pages ready for the festive season.

 You can also use the data identified in Google Analytics earlier to help decide which pages to focus your optimisation efforts on.